 Gabriel gave Daniel a timed restoration prophecy, recorded in Daniel 9, to enlighten God's people.
 It was to begin with a "decree" (dabar) (future to when the prophecy was presented) to restore Jerusalem, its walls and its streets (9:25).
 Since the theme of Daniel 8 through 12 is spiritual restoration, it will be shown that "spiritual metaphors" are intimated in most of the imagery, beginning with the city of Shushan (8:1-2) through this decree, to Michael "standing up" (12:1).
-The weight of evidence suggests that the "restore and build" decree refers to the re-establishment of covenant ties between God and His people.
+The weight of evidence suggests that the "restore and build" decree refers to the reestablishment of covenant ties between God and His people.
 That finding reflects the conclusions of this document.

 There are many regnal "timing points" and associated events that help us establish when that decree began.
 As we will see, they are instructive links for "Daniel's people" to respond to the probation mandates of the 490 years.
 In turn, that will reveal why the "rebuilding" and "restoration" represent God's kingdom and not a physical city.
-That will help in our search for a sympathetic decree.
-First, let's look at the first king of Medo-Persia who was in power when the prophecy of Daniel 9 was given.
+That will help in our "search" for a sympathetic decree.
+First, let's look at the "first king" of "Medo-Persia" who was in power when Daniel 9 was given.